Kenai Peninsula Borough School District

 How many schools are in Kenai Peninsula Borough School District?

-Kenai Peninsula Borough School District has 42 schools, including 25 other, 6 high, 4 middle, 7 elementary.
+Kenai Peninsula Borough School District has 42 schools, including 25 combined, 6 high, 4 middle, 7 elementary.
 Total enrollment is 8,528 students.

 How much does Kenai Peninsula Borough School District spend per student?